linkedin/venice/docs/proposals/VIP_TEMPLATE.md

    10. Leverageable.
    11. Align with the long-term vision.
 5. Preferred option by the designer/author.
-   1. _Conclusions/Decisions made in the design review sessions.nation on why it’s selected_
+   1. _Conclusions/Decisions made in the design review sessions.
+Explanation why it’s selected_

 ### Test Plan

-_Describe in few sentences how the feature will be tested.
+_Describe in few sentences how the functionality will be tested.
  How will we know that the implementation works as expected?
 How will we know nothing broke?_

 1. _What unit tests would be added to cover the critical logic?_